TeachMeInc/SWAG-SDK/platforms/docs/unity/usage-and-examples.md

 ## Provider features

-The provider API let you interact with the features of the host website (AddictingGames.com or Shockwave.com), such as showing the share dialog, or toggling full-screen mode.
+The provider API let you interact with the features of the host website (Shockwave.com), such as showing the share dialog, or toggling full-screen mode.

 ### Show the share dialog